XuanrZhang/miREC/Data/Datasets_withInjectedErrors/README.md

 For the SRR12881030 data, there are too much injected errors to list here.
-You can get the injected error list by using our error injection code.
+You can get the injected error list by using our error injection code (https://github.com/XuanrZhang/miREC/tree/main/Inject_ErrorOnRawData).